-Prior to attending Rutgers, Jerrad completed his Bachelor’s of Science degree, summa cum laude, from the State University of New York at Oneonta.
-While at Oneonta, Jerrad served as an editorial assistant for the New York Quarterly history journal and completed an honors senior thesis supported by the State University of New York Research Foundation.
-He has published in the New York Quarterly journal and is a co-authored a chapter in the newest volume of Scarlet and Black, a historical examination of African American life in Rutgers and New Brunswick, New Jersey, history co-edited by Deborah Gray White, Marisa Fuentes, and Kendra Boyd (forthcoming).
+Prior to attending Rutgers, Jerrad completed his Bachelor’s of Science degree in History with highest academic honors from the State University of New York at Oneonta in May 2016.
+At Oneonta, Jerrad served as an editorial assistant for the New York Quarterly history journal and completed an honors senior thesis supported by the State University of New York Research Foundation.
+His work has been published in the New York Quarterly history journal and Scarlet and Black Volume II: Constructing Race and Gender at Rutgers, 1865-1945 (New Brunswick: Rutgers University Press, 2020).